-Certain types of hormones are primarily responsible for the growth and proliferation of cancer cells especially those that affect the female and male reproductive organs such as ovarian cancer, breast cancer, cancer of the endometrium, prostate cancer, cancer of the testis and also include bone cancer and thyroid cancer.
+Certain types of hormones are primarily responsible for the growth and proliferation of cancer cells.
+Example are male and reproductive hormones that could be the cause of ovarian cancer, breast cancer, cancer of the endometrium, prostate cancer, cancer of the testis and also include bone cancer and thyroid cancer.

 Infections in the body can cause cancer due to the presence of viruses, bacteria and parasites in the affected organs.
 Many diseases common to man are caused by some kind of viruses such as cervical cancer, liver cancer, cancer of the nasopharynx, Kaposi's sarcoma, and leukemia of the T cells.

 Our well-being depends on the kind of food we eat to nourish our body.
 Diet, together with obesity and the lack of physical exertion accounts for 30 to 35 percent of deaths by cancer.
 Obesity has been associated with different types of cancer and accounts for 14 to 20 percent of total deaths.

 Another factor that contributes to cancer risk is physical inactivity because of its adverse effect on a person's body weight, his endocrine and immune systems.